Code Of Conduct For Employees

-- acknowledge the responsibility to be loyal to CIE and fully committed in all its business activities while mindful that the organisation itself must at all times take into account the interests of its shareholder and
+- acknowledge the responsibility to be loyal to CIÉ and fully committed in all its business activities while mindful that the organisation itself must at all times take into account the interests of its shareholder

-This Code of Business Ethics which incorporates the policy on disclosure of interests has been circulated to all management and employees.
+This Code of Conduct which incorporates the policy on disclosure of interests has been is circulated to all management and employees who acknowledge receipt.

-This Code of Business Ethics will be reviewed at least every two years.
+This Code of Conduct will be reviewed at least every two years.

 Guidelines regarding Gifts or Hospitality